carpentries/instructor-training/episodes/20-practices.md

 *   Ask more advanced learners to help people next to them.
     They'll learn from answering their peers' questions (since it will force them to think about things in new ways).
+*   Take care not to let enthusiastic advanced learners carry the conversation, as this tends to alienate novices and consumes valuable class time.
+Advanced questions and discussion can be politely reserved for breaks or dealt with by helpers or the co-instructor in the Etherpad.
 *   The helpers and the instructor who isn't teaching the particular episode should keep an eye out for learners who are falling behind and intervene early